mahler6/MethodsProject/README.md

 ISBN (foreign key), Quantity purchased, Total Price

-Display shopping cart: gets queries from sql shopping cart table to display the items in the terminal
+Display shopping cart: gets queries from sql shopping cart table to display the items in the terminal (Ruth)

 Add to cart: creates an sql insert command to add an item to the shopping cart table